About TEAS Test

 Stage 1: In this stage, you shall gather complete information about TEAS.
 Go through the website www.atitesting.com and read about TEAS from the official source.
 Contact the colleges that you wish to join, ask them their admission criteria and weigh your options.

-Stage 2: Understand the TEAS test format, content and syllabus.
+Stage 2: Understand the test format, content and syllabus.
 You shall have to spend some money on obtaining this information from some reliable source.
 The test breakup is not given on the official website and you might have to purchase TEAS Study Manual for obtaining information about it.
-The colleges you apply to can also be helpful in giving you details of TEAS and the required test preparation materials.
+The colleges you apply to can also be helpful in giving you details of the required test preparation materials.

 Stage 4: Carry out your preparation plan with dedication.
 Put in hard work and use self-assessment tools for gauging your success.
 Collaborate with other applicants and take their assistance.
-Give high priority to TEAS preparation and keep other engagements pending if need be.
+Give high priority to preparation and keep other engagements pending if need be.

 Stage 5: Once you have reviewed the test syllabus and practiced enough, concentrate on the test day.
 Arrange for commuting to the test center and lodging if required.
 Get acquainted with the rules and regulations at the test center in advance.
 Keep your spirits high and gear up for the testing experience.